buraksezer/olric/README.md

 #### STATS

 The STATS command returns information and statistics about the server in JSON format.
 See `stats/stats.go` file.

-## Golang Client

-The official Golang client is defined by the `Client` interface.
-There are two different implementations of it in this repository.
-`EmbeddedClient` provides a client implementation for [embedded-member](#embedded-member) scenario, `ClusterClient` provides an implementation of the same interface for [client-server](#client-server) deployment scenario.
-Obviously, you can use `ClusterClient` for your embedded-member deployments.
-But it's good to use `EmbeddedClient` provides a better performance due to localization of the queries.

-See the client documentation on [pkg.go.dev](https://pkg.go.dev/github.com/buraksezer/olric@v0.5.0-beta.3)

 ## Configuration